BrainLesion/panoptica/README.md

 [Jupyter Notebook](https://github.com/BrainLesion/tutorials/tree/main/panoptica/example_spine_matched_instance.ipynb)

-If your predicted instances already match the reference instances, you can directly compute metrics using the third module.
+If your predicted instances already match the reference instances, you can directly compute metrics using the evaluator module.

 ## Citation